LCTI: SR-15 Transportation Equity & Affordable Housing Task Force

 Project Details

-The SR-15 Transportation Equity & Affordable Housing (TEAH) Task Force is a continuation of the multi-generational, resident-led SR-15 Visions campaign to advance transportation equity in City Heights, a historically underserved and disinvested community in San Diego.
-By convening frontline resident leaders, the SR-15 TEAH Task Force will build on this long-standing community vision that achieved the state's first freeway cover park and San Diego's first-in-line bus rapid transit stations.
-The SR-15 Task Force will engage the community in the next chapter of equitable and sustainable development for the SR-15 corridor, with a special focus on supporting the preservation and creation of affordable housing in this displacement vulnerable transit priority area.
-Local government will join the SR-15 TEAH Task Force in advisory and community listening roles and industry experts will train the Task Force, providing Task Force members direct access to city planners, transit agency staff, housing developers, and other subject matter experts.
+The SR-15 Transportation Equity & Affordable Housing (TEAH) Task Force is a continuation of the multi-generational, resident-led SR-15 Visions Campaign to advance transportation justice in City Heights, a historically underserved & disinvested community in San Diego.
+The TEAH Task Force will engage the community in the next chapter of equitable and sustainable development for the SR-15 corridor, with an emphasis on supporting the preservation and creation of affordable housing in this displacement vulnerable transit priority area.
+Local government will join the TEAH Task Force in advisory and community listening roles and industry experts will train the Task Force, providing Task Force members direct access to city planners, transit agency staff, housing developers, and other subject matter experts.
 Ultimately, recommendations on development without displacement and specific local projects/policies will be vetted with the public at a series of fun and accessible community events.

 Grant Amount & Project Total: $199,248